markus-zzz/zzzconsulting-website/_posts/2018-07-17-i2c-controller-part-1.markdown

 achieved a reasonable separation between our simulation environment and the bus interface to it.

+The attentive reader might realise that the approach of having the RTL simulator block on a socket inside the value change callback for the AXI clock will effectively block the simulation unless it is constantly being fed with command packets over the socket.
+As a lucky coincidence this stream of socket commands is exactly what happens in the test suite used in this post as it constantly busy waits after each write to the control register.

+Later on though when we use QEMU and a proper interrupt driven device driver this will present a problem so we might as well try to solve it now.
+On the opposite side of blocking we could do the receive in non-blocking mode and effectively have the RTL simulation running at full speed all the time.
+While this would be functionally correct it is somewhat undesirable since it would be a huge wast of simulation cycles (and possibly producing some huge dump.vcd files).

+A better approach is to do a bit of both with the concept of a clock request signal from the block (we can use the busy bit of the status register for this purpose).
+While the block is busy it needs a clock to finish (and become ready) and in this state we use a non-blocking receive.
+On the other hand when the block is ready it is safe to fall back on blocking receives as there is no work to do until we get a command from the AXI.

+The code for this post series is found [here](https://github.com/markus-zzz/i2c-controller).

 To try it all out follow the instructions below
 ```
 git clone https://github.com/markus-zzz/i2c-controller